Tenor: Subtypes and roles in opera

-Within the tenor voice type category are seven generally recognized subcategories: leggero tenor, lyric tenor, spinto tenor, dramatic tenor, heldentenor, Mozart tenor, and tenor buffo or spieltenor.
-There is considerable overlap between the various categories of role and of voice-type; some tenor singers have begun with lyric voices but have transformed with time into spinto or even dramatic tenors.
+Within the tenor voice-type category are seven generally recognized subcategories: leggero tenor, lyric tenor, spinto tenor, dramatic tenor, heldentenor, Mozart tenor, and tenor buffo or spieltenor.
+There is considerable overlap between the various categories of role and of voice type; some tenor singers have begun with lyric voices but have transformed with time into spinto or even dramatic tenors.

 Leggero

 Also known as the tenore di grazia, the leggero tenor is essentially the male equivalent of a lyric coloratura.
-This voice is light, agile, and capable of executing difficult passages of fioritura.
+This voice is light and agile and capable of executing difficult passages of fioritura.
 The typical leggero tenor possesses a range spanning from approximately C_{3} to E_{5}, with a few being able to sing up to F_{5} or higher in full voice.
 In some cases, the chest register of the leggero tenor may extend below C_{3}.
-Voices of this type are utilized frequently in the operas of Rossini, Donizetti, Bellini and in music dating from the Baroque period.
+Voices of this type are utilized frequently in the operas of Rossini, Donizetti, and Bellini and in music dating from the Baroque period.